dadukhankevin/SCRISPR/readme.md

 # SCRISPER V0

 SCRISPER (Software Creation via Random Improvement and Selection of Prompts for Evolution and Refinement) is a system designed to evolve software solutions by combining genetic algorithms with large language models (LLMs).
 It iteratively refines textual prompts to generate increasingly effective software implementations.

+Note: the "e" in SCRISPER is intentional, it stands for "evolution".

-Note: super early stage, not at all fully tested or proven!
+Note2: super early stage, not at all fully tested or proven!

 ## Overview